thisispivi/Deep-Learning-Supermarket/README.md

 5. Install the Plot Confusion Matrix Add On: Home > Add-On > Plot Confusion Matrix by Vane Tshitoyan

 ## Dataset organization
+1. Download the dataset

+2. With the help of online tools remove the coordinates columns from the csv files

+3. Take the training set images and put them inside a new folder called **TrainingSet** in the root of the project

+4. Take the validation set images and put them inside a new folder called **ValidationSet** in the root of the project

 ## Variables configuration
 The next step is to configure the variables of the first section.
 Here there's one of the most important thing to do: choosing which pretrained network use to extract the features.
 To select one you have to uncomment.